partikelir/technocrat/readme.md

 ### REQUIREMENTS

-WordPress 3.9+ and PHP 5.3+ to run the theme and [Ubik](https://github.com/synapticism/ubik).
+To use the theme: WordPress 3.9+ and PHP 5.2.
 For development and customization: gem, npm, Sass, Bower, and Gulp.

 ### CONFIGURATION

-This theme has no options page; modify the `functions-config-sample.php` file, renaming it to `functions-config.php`, if you wish to change any of the default settings.
-Pendrell's settings are meant to be self-explanatory; read the comments for more directions.
+**This theme has no options page**; modify the `functions-config.php` file if you wish to change any of the default settings.
+You will need to be able to read source code to really make use of this theme!
+It is not meant to be user-friendly in the traditional sense.
+Pendrell is, instead, more of a hacker theme and an experimental testbed for some new ideas in WordPress development.

 ### DEVELOPMENT